Psychology Research

 Procedures for Meeting the Research Requirement

-1. In order to participate in psychology experiments at Manhattan College and receive research credit, you need to create an online account at https://manhattancollege.sona-systems.com.
+1. In order to participate in psychology experiments at Manhattan University and receive research credit, you need to create an online account at https://manhattancollege.sona-systems.com.
 You will use this account to see what research studies are available and to sign up to participate in studies.
 For more information on how to create an online account, click on the link below titled “Information for research participants.”

 2. You must be 18 or older in order to participate in research.
 If you are under 18 please contact the administrator.